syncfusion-content/maui-docs/MAUI/DataForm/migration.md

 <tr>
 <td>Nil</td>
 <td>PlaceholderColor</td>
-<td>Gets or sets the color of prompt string displayed or the water mark to provide hint for users in the editors.</td>
+<td>Gets or sets the color of the prompt string displayed or the watermark to provide hints for users in the editors.</td>
 </tr>

 <tr>